mshick/libpiggy/README.md

 On the surface using a relational database as a JSON document store might seem silly.
 Still, I think there are great reasons to choose this approach over something like Mongo.

 * You like PostgreSQL
+* Postgres JSON querying and indexing is powerful and capable
 * You like the option of using PostgreSQL queries, in addition to some of the more ORM-like abstractions incorporated here
 * You like the idea of prototyping data objects with the flexibility of schema-less JSON, but imagine yourself making changes to a more relational model in the future
 * For some reason you only have access to PostgreSQL, but prefer this approach